 ],

-"evaluation_criteria": "Reward responses that express appropriate empathy if the user is facing a problem they're finding frustrating"
+criteria="Reward responses that express appropriate empathy if the user is facing a problem they're finding frustrating"

 # Display results

-print(f"Score: {result['score']}")
+print(f"Score: {result.score}")

 Understanding the Results